w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 ### Validators

-They are responsible for validating proposed parachain's blocks by checking the **Proof-of-Validity** (PoV) of the blocks and ensuring the PoV remains available.
-They have "skin in the game", meaning they have funds bonded on-chain that can be partially or fully confiscated in case of misbehavior.
+They are responsible for validating the proposed parachain's blocks by checking the **Proof-of-Validity** (PoV) of the blocks and ensuring the PoV remains available for a designated period.
+They have "skin in the game", meaning they have funds bonded on-chain that can be partially or fully confiscated by the network in case of misbehavior.

 ### Collators